kubedb/docs/docs/guides/mariadb/backup/kubestash/application-level/index.md

 Here,

 - `.spec.manifestOptions.mariadb.db` specifies whether to restore the DB manifest or not.
-- `.spec.dataSource.repository` specifies the Repository object that holds the backed up data.
+- `.spec.dataSource.repository` specifies the Repository object that holds the backup data.
 - `.spec.dataSource.snapshot` specifies to restore from latest `Snapshot`.
 - `.spec.addon.tasks[*]` specifies that both the `manifest-restore` and `logical-backup-restore` tasks.